 In carrying out a development activity under an FI Projects development grant, a grantee must use knowledge and understanding gained from research to create materials, devices, systems, methods, measures, techniques, tools, prototypes, processes, or intervention protocols, that are beneficial to the target population.

-An applicant should consult NIDRR’s Long-Range Plan for Fiscal Years 2018-2023 when preparing its application.
+An applicant should consult NIDILRR’s Long-Range Plan for Fiscal Years 2018-2023 when preparing its application.
 The Plan is organized around the following outcome domains: (1) community living and participation; (2) health and function; and (3) employment.
-Applicants for FI projects must specify in their abstract and project narrative which of NIDILRR’s major outcome domains their proposed project will focus on.
-Although applicants may propose projects that address more than one domain, they should select the primary domain addressed in their proposed project.
+Applicants for FI projects must specify in their abstract and project narrative which of these major outcome domains their proposed project will focus on.
+Although applicants may propose projects that address more than one domain, they should specify the primary domain addressed in their proposed project.

 FI Projects development applicants must define the stage or stages of development that they propose to conduct.
 If the FI Projects grant is to conduct development that can be categorized under more than one stage, those stages must be clearly specified.
-These stages: proof of concept, proof of product, and proof of adoption, are defined on Page 4 of the RFP in Attached Files below.
+These stages: proof of concept, proof of product, and proof of adoption, are defined on page 5 of the FOA in Attached Files below.

 GrantWatch ID#: 178040